DigitalWatergun/old-reminder-app/README.md

 - [ ] Utilize Reactjs for the front end pieces
 - [ ] Figure out API routing and React component hierarchy
 - [ ] Properly display reminder data on React components
-- [ ] Create custom "settings" page for user to set their own intervals/timer for their reminder and email/sms notifications
+- [ ] Create "settings" page for user to set their own intervals/timer for their reminder and email/sms notifications
 - [ ] Utilize a UI framework (Material UI) for the front end pages